Himanshu49Gaur/AutoPent/README.md

 ## AutoPent Project Workflow: A Seven-Step Process

 This document outlines the seven key stages of the AutoPent project, from initial reconnaissance to the final user interface.
 Each step leverages specific tools and methodologies to create a comprehensive, automated offensive security framework.

+---

+## Step 1: Reconnaissance & Target Discovery

+This initial phase involves collecting as much information as possible about the target system to identify potential attack vectors before launching any exploits.
+The primary goal is to map the attack surface by extracting DNS records, IP addresses, and exposed services.

+For this, we will use the following OSINT (Open-Source Intelligence) API keys:

+* **Shodan:** Scans the internet for open ports and exposed devices.
+It is best suited for IoT, open ports, and banner grabbing.
+* **BinaryEdge:** Provides IP scanning data and device fingerprinting.
+It excels at mass scanning, which helps in detecting data vulnerabilities, and is also useful for botnet and malware hunting.
+* **Onyphe:** Specializes in threat intelligence and darknet analysis, providing capabilities like dark web tracking.

+---